DMC DeLorean: In media

 A modified DeLorean was notably featured as the time machine in Back to the Future.
 Director Robert Zemeckis suggested the DeLorean because it offered mobility and a unique design; the gull-wing doors would appear like an alien UFO to a 1950s family.
+The DeLorean has appeared in television and movies, often as a symbol of the 1980s, in films such as The Wedding Singer and television episodes of American Dad! and The Simpsons.
+DeLoreans have been featured on numerous car restoration and build shows including Wheeler Dealers and Supercar Megabuild.

-The DeLorean, referenced in its original form as well as the BTTF-themed form, both live-action and animated, has appeared in television and movies, often as a symbol of the 1980s, in films such as The Wedding Singer and television episodes such as American Dad!, The Goldbergs, and The Simpsons.
+While in production, the DeLorean was featured in several cross-promotional print media advertisements.
+Some suppliers such as Sylvania and Goodyear were convinced of the merits of letting customers know their products were used on the DeLorean while others such as American Express and Cutty Sark were interested in their brand being associated with the DeLorean.

-Both the DeLorean and the BTTF-themed DeLorean have appeared in numerous video games and is included as a playable vehicle in franchises such as Grand Theft Auto and Forza as well as being included as an easter egg in games such as Red Dead Redemption 2.
+The 1987 song, "Rock Soldiers" by Ace Frehley refers to an autobiographical event describing an attempt to escape from the police while driving a red 1981 DeLorean reaching speeds of approximately 90 mph with a suspended license.

-The 1987 song, Rock Soldiers by Ace Frehley refers to an autobiographical event describing an attempt to escape from the police while driving a red 1981 DeLorean reaching speeds of approximately 90 mph with a suspended license.
+Both the DeLorean and the BTTF-themed DeLorean have appeared in numerous video games and is included as a playable vehicle in franchises such as Forza, Gran Turismo, and The Crew.